-Address each criterion in the order that they appear on the following pages.
+Address each criterion in the order that they appear in Part 3 of this document.

 Page limits

 The page limit for your PDF document depends on the amount you are requesting and on whether you write your proposal in French or English.
 We allow more pages for applications written in French.